Click here to join Women’s League as an individual member.

 Women’s League provides a wide array of services and materials to its members.
 Materials are updated regularly and you are invited to return often for the latest information, or ask to be on our mailing list and receive notification whenever new materials are posted.

 Women’s League Reads – A world-wide conversation about books of interest to today’s Jewish women.
-To enroll, send us your name, email, and sisterhood, or let us know that you are an Individual Member of Women’s League (not through a sisterhood).
+To enroll, click here and send your name, email, and sisterhood, or let us know that you are an Individual Member of Women’s League (not through a sisterhood).

 - Creative Judaic Arts – Members of Women’s League have been designing beautiful crafts projects that fulfill the mitzvah of hiddur mitzvah (enhancing the observance of mitzvot) for many years.
 Suggestions and directions for hundreds of projects are available here.